TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Introduction.rst

 Please note that using this has some drawbacks and it is recommended to use the files as described in :ref:`general-conventions-dir-and-filenames`.

-About TYPO3 extensions
+About TYPO3 Extensions
 ======================

 In TYPO3, basically everything is an extension.
 There are system extensions and 3rdparty extentsions:

-System extensions
+System Extensions
 -----------------

-System extensions are extensions that are maintained in the TYPO3 source.
+System extensions (or core extensions) are extensions that are maintained in the TYPO3 source.
 For a list of system extensions, look in the Extension Manager or in the TYPO3 source, e.g. `Github: TYPO3.CMS: /typo3/sysext
 <https://github.com/TYPO3/TYPO3.CMS/tree/master/typo3/sysext>`__.

 Examples for system extensions are: